What is Code Blue Albany?

 Principles: Humanitarian Assistance – our goal is to prevent unsheltered homeless people from experiencing threats to life and health from exposure to severe winter weather.

-Low Demand: Routine agency eligibility determination, screening, program participation expectations, and service requirements and engagement will be suspended and/or amended in the interest of removing any perceived barriers to accepting emergency shelter.
+Low Demand: Routine agency eligibility determinations, screenings, program participation expectations, and service requirements and engagement are suspended and/or amended in the interest of removing any perceived barriers to accepting emergency shelter.

-We consider the Code Blue program a success.
+CBA is a success.
 Albany area shelters provide roughly 8,000+ bed nights to homeless households in crisis on an annual basis.
-In addition to shelter, homeless households are fed and clothed.
+In addition to shelter, homeless individuals and families are fed and clothed.

-Several Code Blue adults permanently left the streets and were connected to a long term housing solution.
+Several adults served by CBA permanently left the streets and were connected to long-term housing solutions.